lunayuehuang/MSE544_Week2_Hands_on/README.md

 c.
 Submit with the command:
 - `sbatch script`

+**Troubleshooting:**

+When run it as batch job, if in the slurm output you see error:

+Traceback (most recent call last):
+File "marco.py", line 1, in <module>
+from tensorflow.keras.callbacks import ReduceLROnPlateau,ModelCheckpoint
+ModuleNotFoundError: No module named 'tensorflow'

+Try conda deactivate and activate your environment again.
+Then submit your job.

 d.
 Check your submitted job in the queue:
 - `squeue -u yourusername`
   - Change yourusername to your own user name

 e.
-You will find the model and weights following same way in `step3.h` .
+You will find the model and weights following same way in **step3.h** .
 The output information will be saved in a file named `output`.

 ### Step 5: Evaluate the model.<a name="step5"></a>